 We recognize that the more than 26 million working age people with disabilities represent a huge, largely untapped resource for great talent.
 The FOCUS (Furthering Opportunities, Cultivating Untapped Strengths) is an employment outreach program that partners with local, state and national support agencies to employ qualified people with disabilities at our theatres “on purpose.”

 Requests for monetary support from The AMC Cares Charitable Fund and other in-kind donations for charitable purposes may be submitted through AMC’s Annual Grant Process.
 The AMC Cares Charitable Fund is administered by the Tulsa Community Foundation (TCF), a nonprofit 501(c)(3) organization.
-Applicants should represent qualified nonprofit organizations focused on children’s charities.
-We specifically aim to strengthen AMC communities through investments in programs that positively impact the areas of arts and culture, health and human services, education and employment.
+Applicants should represent qualified nonprofit organizations focused on youth and children’s charities.
+We specifically aim to strengthen AMC communities through investments in programs that positively impact the areas of arts, culture, health and human services, education and employment.

 The term charitable is used in its generally accepted legal sense and includes relief of the poor, the distressed, or the underprivileged; advancement of religion; advancement of education or science; erecting or maintaining public buildings, monuments, or works; lessening the burdens of government; lessening neighborhood tensions; eliminating prejudice and discrimination; defending human and civil rights secured by law; and combating community deterioration and juvenile delinquency.